Nurysso/tyr/docs/ml.md

 ## 🎉 Conclusion

-Smart grouping transforms Kondo from a simple extension-based organizer into an intelligent file management assistant.
+Smart grouping transforms Tyr from a simple extension-based organizer into an intelligent file management assistant.
 Try it out and watch your messy folders become beautifully organized!

 **Enable it today:**
 ```toml